 Your merchant statements contain all of the information you need to know, including details on credit card transactions, fees, sales, and deposits.
+To learn more about how to understand your statements, read the article below.

 The very first things you'll see are the following: the processing month, your association number, Merchant ID number, routing number as well as the deposit account number.